 Agreement to process lawfully any data received in response to the request.

-● Timeline & Criteria for Registrar and Registry Operator Responses:
+● Timeline & Criteria for Registrar and Registry Operator Responses - Registrars and Registries must reasonably consider and accommodate requests for lawful disclosure:

 Response time for acknowledging receipt of a Reasonable Request for Lawful Disclosure.
 Without undue delay, but not more than two (2) business days from receipt, unless shown circumstances does not make this possible.